 Choosing Your Web Host – Useful Tips

-Reliability – Your website needs to remain online to users and visitors all day and all night.
-Choose a hosting service that guarantees at least 99% uptime.
+Reliability – Your website needs to be accessible to visitors and users 24/7.
+Choose web hosting that guarantees at least 99% uptime.

 Speed Of Access – As well as being reliable, the service needs to be fast.

-Cost – Not only the cost of hosting, but also how much it will cost you if you go over your data quota.
+Cost – Not only the cost of hosting, but also how much it will cost you if you go over the data quota.

 Technical Support – Things always seem to go wrong at the most inconvenient moments.
-We recommend choosing hosting companies that offer fast support response times, are available around the clock (including weekends and public holidays), and that have competent technical staff who can deal with any kind of issue you experience.
+We recommend choosing hosting companies that offer fast support response times, remain available around the clock (including weekends and public holidays), and that have competent technical staff who can deal with any kind of problem that comes up.

 If you have a certain application in mind that you want to install on your website and it requires a special script to run, ask the hosting company if they will have any problems running the application or the required scripts on your server before you sign up for their service.